Updated by Bobby

 Going Too Low

-Low cost is a good thing, but when buying a guitar you can go too low.
+Low cost is a good thing, but you can get too low when buying a guitar.

 It’s really difficult for me to advise serious guitar players to spend less than $500 on an electric guitar, because the quality drop is so significant.